Updated: July 2, 2017

 Many watches will advertise a battery life that makes it seem like it will work for you (50 hours+) but it’s important to note that those watches generally have a special mode that only records GPS data every minute instead of every second, which translates to significantly less accuracy.
 The good news is, some of these watches may be on my recommended list above, so even though they don’t get the claimed 50 hour battery life, they may still be an ideal option.

 This really boils down to personal preference.
-All four companies make excellent watches with various features, so you need to decide for yourself what you prefer.
+All five companies make excellent watches with various features, so you need to decide for yourself what you prefer.
 I’d suggest you figure out your criteria such as price, preferred race distance, etc., do some research at DC Rainmaker, and purchase the watch you feel works best for you.